 Equipment Needed

-Dutch oven (you could use a large saucepan as well)
+Dutch oven.
+You could use a large saucepan for sautéing and simmering the stew.

 - Cook until the carrots begin to soften, around 5 minutes.

-- Add the garlic, cumin, and red pepper.
+- Add the spice blend (garlic, cumin, and red pepper).
 Cook for another minute.

 - Add the stock, chickpeas, and tomatoes and mix well.